plankanban/planka/README.md

 For configuration, please see the [configuration section](https://docs.planka.cloud/docs/category/configuration).

+## Mobile app

+Here is the [mobile app repository](https://github.com/LouisHDev/planka_app) maintained by the community, where you can build an app for iOS and Android.

+Alternatively, you can download the [Android APK](https://github.com/LouisHDev/planka_app/releases/latest/download/app-release.apk) directly.

 ## Contact

 - If you want to get a hosted version of Planka, you can contact us via email contact@planka.cloud